Bigg Boss 11: Vikas, Akash & Hina Gang Up Against Shilpa; Puneesh Supports Shilpa; Arshi Is BACK!

 Shilpa Shinde Targeted!

 Shilpa Shinde was confident about her fans and she indeed got more votes compared to the other contestants.
-The contestants now know that Shilpa's fans, her cooking skills and caring nature inside the house are her positives.
+The contestants now know that Shilpa's fan following, her cooking skills and caring nature inside the house are her positives.
 In the latest episode, Vikas Gupta, Hina Khan and Akash Dadlani were seen taunting Shilpa!

 Hina, Vikas & Akash Gang Up Against Shilpa

 Hina and Shilpa get into an argument over food, while Vikas too joins Hina.
 Akash watches the fun and laughs at Shilpa.
-They also take up the topic of Shilpa not being hygiene.
+They also take up the topic of Shilpa not being hygienic.

-Puneesh Asks Shilpa Not To Pick Up Fight!
+Puneesh Asks Shilpa Not To Pick A Fight!

 Shilpa feels bad and asks them to cook their food on their own.
-Hina also feels bad that Shilpa refused to cook for her although Shilpa knew that she can't cook!
-Puneesh asks Shilpa not to pick up fight as it is last week.
+Hina also feels bad that Shilpa refused to cook for her, although Shilpa knew that she can't cook!
+Puneesh asks Shilpa not to pick a fight as it is the last week.

 Vikas & Hina Declare Shilpa As Winner!

-Vikas and Hina discuss as to how Shilpa doesn't do tasks and portray herself as mahaan by just staying inside the kitchen.
+Vikas and Hina discuss as to how Shilpa doesn't do the tasks and portray herself as 'mahaan' by just staying inside the kitchen.
 They even declare her as the winner of the show.
 Puneesh stops them by saying that the game is not yet over.

-All 5 Contestants Nominated
+All Five Contestants Nominated

 Meanwhile, Bigg Boss congratulates all the five contestants for coming so far.
 Bigg Boss announces that all the five contestants are nominated for this week's eviction.
-(PS: Voting lines are open only till today).
+(PS: Voting lines are open only till today, i.e., January 9).
 There is also possibility of mid-week eviction.

 Press Conference